 As we are all aware today, quarantine guidelines for returning OFWs and seafarers are lighter compared to a few months ago.
-Here is my previous post about crew change in the middle of pandemic last year.
+Here is my previous post about crew change in the middle of the pandemic last year.

-The emergence of “Red, Yellow and Green Countries” added ray of hope to our overseas workers.
+The emergence of “Red, Yellow and Green Countries” added a ray of hope to our overseas workers.
 And with the vaccinations rolling out worldwide, we are definitely going back to normal soon.

-I’m here to share my first hand experience and the things I discovered upon arrival.
+I’m here to share my first-hand experience and the things I discovered upon arrival.

 First off are the requirements needed for returning OFWs and seafarers.
 For seamen, your ship’s agent will handle much of these documents.